Chicago Car Accident Lawyers

 - Collect Information- Write down the information of any other people involved.
 This includes the other driver and any witnesses that are on the scene.
 If you are unable to move, assign the task to someone.

 - Do Not Apologize– It doesn’t matter if you think you may have been at fault.
 Do not apologize to anyone at the accident scene.
 Do not talk about what happened except to the police officer and paramedics.

-- Seek Medical Advice- Make sure to go to the emergency room and visit a proper doctor after your car accident.
+- Seek Medical Advice- Make sure to go to the emergency room and visit a proper doctor after your accident.
 Even if your injuries were minor, it is always best to get a professional opinion.

-- Call An Attorney- As soon as you are able to, contact an experienced car accident attorney.
+- Call An Attorney- As soon as you are able to, contact an experienced accident attorney.
 They will able to guide you through the process of filing your claim, gathering important information, and advocate for you to be properly compensated.

 How To Prove Fault In A Car Accident

 Car accidents are caused by someone’s negligence.
-Illinois is a “fault” state when it comes to car accidents.
+Illinois is a “fault” state when it comes to auto accidents.
 What this means is that the person who was at fault is fully liable for the costs of injuries and property damage that resulted from the accident.
 Unfortunately, insurance companies do not always play fairly or ethically.

 In order to prove fault and liability for the accident, you and your attorney need to collect pertinent information, or evidence.
 It is helpful to collect the following:

 - Photos taken of the accident and your injuries